Generate Tests From MsBuild

 Including Feature Files Dynamically

 If you are also adding, renaming or deleting feature files outside of Visual Studio, you can include these files in your project dynamically.
 To do so, add the following lines to your project file in a text editor:

 <ItemGroup> <!-- include all feature files from the folder "FeatureFiles" --> <None Include="FeatureFiles\**\*.feature" /> </ItemGroup> <Target Name="AfterUpdateFeatureFilesInProject"> <!-- include any files that specflow generated into the compilation of the project --> <ItemGroup> <Compile Include="@(SpecFlowGeneratedFiles)" /> </ItemGroup> </Target>

-It is also possible (from v1.8) to further process the generated files.
+You can also further process the generated files.
 The

 TechTalk.SpecFlow.targets file defines two targets (

 AfterUpdateFeatureFilesInProject) that can be overridden.
-Furthermore it populates the list of generated files to the MsBuild item
+Furthermore it outputs the list of generated files for the MsBuild item

 The following example shows an overridden

 AfterUpdateFeatureFilesInProject target that moves the generated files to a separate folder:

 <Target Name="AfterUpdateFeatureFilesInProject"> <Move SourceFiles="@(SpecFlowGeneratedFiles)" DestinationFolder="MyGeneratedFiles" OverwriteReadOnlyFiles="true" /> </Target>